-Do you know Classification of Air Compressor?
-Classification will help you to better understand the working of the compressor.
-The principle of operation is same in each type but according to stages, the building of discharge pressure is different in each compressor.
+The principle of operation is the same in each type.
+But according to stages, the building of discharge pressure is different in each compressor.

 The opening & closing of a simple check valve (plate or spring valve) depends upon the difference in pressure, if mechanically operated valves are used for suction & discharge then their functioning is controlled by cams.

-Double stage or two stage reciprocating air compressor consists of two cylinders.
-One is called low-pressure cylinder and another is called high-pressure cylinder.
+Double stage or two-stage reciprocating air compressors consists of two cylinders.
+One is called a low-pressure cylinder and another is called a high-pressure cylinder.

-As the piston moves towards ODC compression of air took place and when the pressure of air is in a range of 1.5 kg/centimeter square to 2.5 kg/centimeter square delivery valves opens & this compressed air is then entered into a high-pressure cylinder through the intercooler.
-This called as low-pressure compression.
+As the piston moves towards ODC compression of air took place and when the pressure of air is in a range of 1.5 kg/cm² to 2.5 kg/cm² delivery valves open & this compressed air is then entered into a high-pressure cylinder through the intercooler.
+This is called low-pressure compression.

 If suction & discharge stroke took place on both sides of the piston then it is called Double Acting Low-pressure compression.

-Suction valves of a high-pressure cylinder open when the air pressure in a high-pressure side is below to the receiver pressure & air from low-pressure cylinder drawn into the high-pressure cylinder.
+Suction valves of a high-pressure cylinder open when the air pressure in a high-pressure side is below the receiver pressure & air from the low-pressure cylinder is drawn into the high-pressure cylinder.

-As piston moves towards the ODC, first stage air is further compressed.
-When air pressure from the low-pressure cylinder and inside the high-pressure cylinder is equal, suction valves closed.
-Now the air is further compressed by piston until the pressure in the High-Pressure Cylinder exceeds that in the receiver & discharge valves open.
+Now the air is further compressed by piston until the pressure in the High-Pressure Cylinder exceeds that of the receiver & discharge valves open.
 This desired high-pressure air is then delivered to a receiver.

-The Same procedure is repeated in every cycle of operation.
+The same procedure is repeated in every cycle of operation.
 If suction & discharge stroke took place on both sides of the piston then it is called double-acting high-pressure compression.
-In double stage, reciprocating air compressor air pressure can be developed in a range of 5.5 kg/centimeter square to 35 kg/centimeter square.

 Working Principle of Multi-Stage Air Compressor

-The working principle of multistage air compressor is same as double stage air compressor.
+The working principle of a multistage air compressor is the same as that double a stage air compressor.